sylvioneto/terraform_gcp/cloud-foundation/README.md

 ## Description

-This project demonstrates how to create a cloud foundation to quick-start your projects with most common resources on GCP.
+This project demonstrates how to create a foundation for your GCP project so that you can start building your systems following the best practices.

 Resources created:
 - VPC
+- Firewall rules
-- Subnet
+- Subnets
 - NAT
-- Firewall rules
 - Docker repository